MarkEdmondson1234/dartistics.com/README.md

 ### Build website

-This will only succedd if you have a `.httr-oauth` file in the same directory - this is not uploaded to github as it holds auth data. (e.g. the `.httr-oauth` file is specified in the `.gitignore`file to not be uploaded)
+This will only succeed if you have a `.httr-oauth` file in the same directory - this is not uploaded to github as it holds auth data for all the websites you have access to (e.g. the `.httr-oauth` file is specified in the `.gitignore` file and ignored by Git)

 You may make a local `.httr-oauth` file via `googleAnalyticsR::ga_auth()`.
 This will sit in your local folder and take care of auth for your local version.
-I also have my own locally in my folder.
+I also have my own auth file sitting in my local folder.

+A demo in the website uses Mark's blog GA account, which is rebuilt everytime the website is built (e..g it downloads data etc.)

-The demo uses Mark's blog GA account for some demos.
-If your Google account that you authenticated with doesn't have access, it won't work.
+If the Google account that you authenticated with doesn't have access, it won't work with a `you don’t have sufficient permissions` error.

 Email Mark to get access with your Google email that you will authenticate with, and once added, `Build Website` should now succeed.

 ### If conflict